noblesport/learngit/readme.txt

 Git is free software distributed under the GPL.
-Git has mutable index called stage. git track changes of files. create a new branch is quick and simple.
+Git has mutable index called stage. git track changes of files. create a new branch is quick & simple. no-ff merge.
+Git stash.